sylvia935/sylvia935.github.io/_pages/research.md

 <img align="right" width="450" height="650" src="/images/teachable-robot.jpg">

-This is an independent research project advised by Dr. [Erin Walker](http://erinwalker.owlstown.com/).
-I studied middle school students’ rapport (a sense of harmony) with a robot who speaks socially called *Emma* for multiple sessions.
-This is an exploratory study investigating 1) whether different individuals' reaction patterns are different from each other, 2) whether the same person behaves predictablly over multiple sessions, and 3) whether human rapport framwork could translated into human-robot interactions.
-Our rapport work is based on human rapport theories (e.g. Tickle-degnen & Rosenthal), but is operationalized using conversational strategies and linguistic cues from our data, i.e. the human-robot dialogue.
+This is an independent research project.
+I studied middle school students’ rapport (interpersonal closeness) with a robot who speaks socially called *Emma* for multiple sessions.
+Prior research has investigated the effects of social robots on student rapport and learning in a single session, but little is known about how individuals build rapport with a robot over multiple sessions.
+We modeled learners’ rapport-building linguistic strategies to understand whether the ways middle school students build rapport with the robot over time follow the same trends as human conversation, and how individual differences might mediate the rapport between human and robot.

 ### *Allo Alphabet*: Mobile Literacy System Improving Children's French Literacy in West Africa
 *Collaborators: Michael Madaio, Amy Ogan* <br/>